Wednesday, May 2, 2018

 Picture by GothPhil

 Vat Hai Sok: It has an impressive five-tiered roof, topped with elegant golden spires.
 The windows and facade are beautifully carved in wood.
 Gilded multi-headed nagas flank the steps.
-See pictures on orientalarchitecture.com, on The Guide Hog and by farida.
+See pictures on orientalarchitecture.com.
 See also the video by inranfle.

 Picture by iambents